crp94/Personalised-aesthetic-assessment-using-residual-adapters/README.md

  * *FineTuneEachWorkerk100fullnetwork.ipynb*: Notebook used for the k=100 images/user setting (fine-tuning every layer of the network)
  * *Adapters.ipynb*:  Notebook used for the k=100 images/user setting (adding the adapters and training them and the bottleneck of the network)
  * *Saliency maps and picture enhancement.ipynb*: Code used for the personalised picture enhancement using gradient ascent and the saliency maps.
+ * *Dissertation.pdf*: Report containing the results of the experiments and other information.
+The thesis was submitted in partial fulfillment of the requirements for the Msc in Artificial Intelligence at the University of Edinburgh in August 2018.

 ## Authors